Above: Learn to make your own yarn at the Espanola Valley Fiber Arts Center. Photograph by Minesh Bacrania.

 A chat with Bettye Sullivan set my can-do hallucination straight.
 Easy as it seems, her award-winning weavings take years of training and an expensive investment in armloads of wool.
 Sullivan lives in Taos with her husband, fellow champion weaver Alex George.
 The two dye their wool in a kettle over an open fire to achieve the brilliant colors that define their abstract work.
 Today, their Walking Rain Studio feeds collections across the nation and in three foreign countries—thanks in part to Bettye’s long-ago apprenticeship with Rachel Brown.

 “She’s the guru, the goddess,” Bettye says of Brown, a legendary woman who rekindled weaving traditions throughout New Mexico.
 A self-taught modernist weaver, Brown trained countless wannabes and wrote an indispensable guide, The Weaving, Spinning and Dyeing Book, now in its 14th edition.
 She died in 2012, and this wool festival is one of her legacies.
 It started small in 1983, and now attracts visitors from around the world.
 For all the knowledge Brown held about wool and weavers, you could write an encyclopedia.
 Dizzy with options, I ask Bettye where to start.

-“Head up to Tierra Wools in Arroyo Seco,” she advises.
+“Head up to Weaving Southwest in Arroyo Seco,” she advises.
 “You’ll probably find Rachel’s granddaughter dyeing wool in the middle of the road.”